Shakira shows the reason why you are not married with Piqué

 “I would prefer to see them as your friend, your lover.
 A bit like the forbidden fruit.
 I would like to aware of him.
 I want you to think that everything is possible, depending on the behavior,” said the singer, while the football players of the Spanish national team and smiled timidly.

-Shakira is currently being prepared, which show the half-time of the Super Bowl LIV the place in the stadium of the Miami dolphins, Rock, Hard Rock, Stadium and Sun Life, and where to share the stage with one of the big American stars, Jennifer Lopez.
+Shakira the preparation of the show at the moment is half the time of the Super Bowl LIV the place in the stadium of the Miami dolphins, Rock, Hard Rock, Stadium and Sun Life, and where to share the stage with one of the big American stars, Jennifer Lopez.

-It also reads: Jennifer Lopez promises to be the best show in the halftime of the Super Bowl

-In fact, a few days ago, the so-called “Diva from the Bronx,” he said to the press, you are working too much pressure for the provision of the best shows of all time on the most important game of the NFL, and where the winner will receive one of the most sought-after trophies in the world, the Vince Lombardi.
+In fact, a few days ago, the so-called “Diva from the Bronx“he explained to the press, you are working too much pressure for the provision of the best shows of all time on the most important game of the NFL, and where the winner will receive one of the most sought-after trophies in the world, the Vince Lombardi.